yuansliu/bfMEM/README.md

 Options

 	-l  	minimal length of matches; default is 100
-	-k  	length of k-mer (some default values are set)
-	-t  	number of threads (default t=10)
+	-k  	length of k-mer, k%4=0 (some default values are set; if l < 34, k should be privided) -t  	number of threads (default t=10)
 	-s  	strands;
 			default is foward;